Adrian-rospx/learning-log/README.md

 # Learning-log
 This repository is to document my learning journey when it comes to software and computers.

-I started it on the 18th of February
+Created on the 18th of February

+#### 18th of February
+Learned about **Make files** and how to use them along with headers in C projects

 #### 17th of February
 I learned about hardware:
-- how the **keyboard and mouse** work
+- how the **keyboard and mouse** work in general
-- how the Motherboard connects to components on a computer
+- how the **Motherboard** connects to components on a computer
-- the process of starting the operating system
+- the process of starting the operating system after powering on the computer
-- the UART communication protocol and a bit about how USB works
+- the **UART** communication protocol and a bit about how USB works

 To say the least, I am much more amazed at the ingenuity behind everyday systems we use and I realised the complexity behind communication protocols within devices

 #### 16th of February
-- I found out how markdown files work and made the first READMEs
+- I found out how markdown **.md** files work and made the first README files

-Finished with assembly:
+Finished with assembly after looking at:
-- arithmetic instructions
+- arithmetic and logic instructions
 - jump instructions

 #### 15th of February
 Started learning a bit about assembly:
 - memory registers
-- found out how to convert C into .s files
+- found out how to convert .c into .s files
+- what the stack is

 #### 8th of February
 I learned about the what instruction sets are